A Stochastic Differential Equation For Laser Propagation In Medias With Random Gaussian Absorption Coefficients: A Modified Beer's Law Solution Via A Van Kampen Cluster Expansion: Stochastic media with a random Gaussian absorption coefficient

 and the cumulants are

 where for $m=2$

+and so on. \item For a Gaussian process or function $\mathbf{G}(z)$, all cumulants beyond order $m=2$ are zero so that

-and so on. \end{enumerate} \end{defn} The problem of spatial and temporal randomness was initially recognised in connection with problems concerning the propagation of electromagnetic waves in dielectric medias having random or stochastic refractive indices [REFS], and propagation of ERM waves in a turbulent atmosphere or ocean with random density fluctuations \textbf{[22-25]}.
-A body or work exists developed in the 1950s and 1960s on the Helmholtz equation with random parameters and boundary conditions.
-[REFS].
-Suppose a plane wave of frequancy $\omega$ propagates in the z-direction in a medium with a homogeneous and constant refractive index $\mathrm{N}_{o}$.
-Splitting of the temporal factor $e^{-i\omega t}$ the amplitude $\psi(Z)$ of the wave can be approximated in the parabolic or 'quasi-optic' approximation by \textbf{[63]}
+\end{enumerate} \end{defn} The problem of spatial and temporal randomness was initially recognised in connection with problems concerning the propagation of electromagnetic waves in dielectric medias having random or stochastic refractive indices, and propagation of ERM waves in a turbulent atmosphere or ocean with random density fluctuations \textbf{[22-25]}.
+A body of work exists developed in the 1950s and 1960s on the Helmholtz equation with random parameters and boundary conditions $\mathbf{[22-25,63]}$.

+Suppose a plane wave of frequency $\omega$ propagates in the z-direction in a medium with a homogeneous and constant refractive index $\mathrm{N}_{o}$.
+Splitting of the temporal factor $e^{-i\omega t}$ the amplitude $\mathfrak{F}(z)$ of the wave can be approximated in the parabolic or 'quasi-optic' approximation by \textbf{[63]}

-Suppose now the refractive index is a random Gaussian function $\mathfrak{N}(Z)$ given by
+Suppose now the refractive index is a random Gaussian function $\mathbf{N}(z)$ given by

 where $\alpha>0$ is a small parameter giving the magnitude of the random fluctuations.
-Then the averaged index is $\mathbb{E}\langle\mathlarger{\mathfrak{N}}(Z)=\mathrm{N}_{o}+\alpha N_{O}\mathbb{E}\langle\mathlarger{\mathscr{G}}(Z)\rangle=\mathrm{N}_{o}$.
-Equation (2.10) then becomes a stochastic linear differential equation
+Then the averaged index is $\mathbb{E}\lbrace\mathlarger{\mathbf{N}}(z)\rbrace=\mathrm{N}_{o}+\alpha \mathrm{N}_{O}\mathbb{E}\lbrace\mathlarger{\mathbf{G}}(z)\rbrace=\mathrm{N}_{o}$.
+Equation (2.11) then becomes a stochastic linear differential equation

 or